CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

 Next feature that we want to implement is that the user can save their result.

-So lets add a feature file for this
+So let's add a feature file for this
 `touch src/__features__/UserCanSavePerformanceData.js`

 ```js